-None of the herbicides significantly reduced belowground or submersed tissues at eight WAT for either species (Figures 1 and 2).
-However, all herbicides reduced aboveground biomass of American lotus when compared to reference plants (Figure 1).
-All herbicides except imazamox4 significantly reduced Cuban bulrush emergent tissues when compared to reference plants (Figure 2).
-Imazamox had the same level of control as diquat5, endothall5, flumioxazin7, 2,4-D8, penoxsulam9, bispyiribac-sodium10, and carfentrazone-ethyl11.
-Triclopyr12 and fluridone13 yielded greater control than imazamox but not the other herbicides.
+None of the herbicides reduced aboveground biomass at 48 WAT for either species (Figures 1 and 2).
+However, all herbicides reduced aboveground biomass of American lotus when compared to reference plants at eight WAT (Figure 1).
+All herbicides except imazamox significantly reduced Cuban bulrush emergent tissues when compared to reference plants at eight WAT (Figure 2).
+At eight WAT imazamox had the same level of control on emergent Cuban bulrush tissues as diquat, endothall, flumioxazin, 2,4-D, penoxsulam, bispyiribac-sodium, and carfentrazone-ethyl.
+Triclopyr and fluridone yielded greater control of emergent Cuban bulrush at eight WAT than imazamox but not the other herbicides.